syncfusion-content/xamarin-docs/Xamarin/SfDiagram/Gridlines.md

 {% endtabs %}

 ## Customizing gridlines
-Grid cell size and grid line color can modified using “GridSize” and “GridColor” property respectively.
+Grid cell size and gridline color can be modified using the “GridSize” and “GridColor” properties respectively.
 The following code example illustrates how to customize the grid.
 {% tabs %}
 {% highlight xml %}
 <diagram:SfDiagram x:Name="diagram" >